kentlizardo/kentlizardo.github.io/_tabs/about.md

 ## Why did you learn programming?

 I learned programming alongside game development using things like Windows Forms and VB, Python and Tkinter, and Java.
-Some projects I also made around then were an emailing program, a compiled scripting language, a voice controlled assistant.
+Some projects I made around then were an emailing program, a compiled scripting language, a voice controlled assistant.

-I also wanted to make electronics and game consoles but didn't have access to many of the tools and materials needed so I spent a larger portion of my time in software.
+When I was younger, I also wanted to work with electronics and microcontroller projects but didn't have access to many of the tools and materials needed; As a result, I spent a larger portion of my time in software.

 ## What is this site built with?
-[Chirpy](https://github.com/cotes2020/jekyll-theme-chirpy/) by Cotes Chung, hosted with Github Pages using a deploy workflow action.
+[Chirpy](https://github.com/cotes2020/jekyll-theme-chirpy/) by Cotes Chung, hosted with Github Pages using a deploy workflow action (not the automatic branch-based deployment).